Using blockchain, the advertising industry can potentially become more sophisticated. What can we expect from the “ad chain” idea?

 In essence, the smart contract is a piece of blockchain code stored within a system that defines agreed conditions of operations.
 The smart contract contains a certain pattern of actions that can be executed if all conditions are met.
 Any changes should be verified by all involved.
 Otherwise, nothing will happen.

 This thing helps in multiple directions.
 First of all, it seriously limits the capabilities of ad fraud to get into your system.
 On the other hand, the smart contract can give users a say in the targeting operation.

-One of the biggest virtues of Blockchain is that everything is visible and thus you have an idea what others do inside the system.
+One of the biggest virtues of Blockchain is that everything is visible and thus you have an idea of what others do inside the system.
 This alone can seriously limit numerous fraudulent activities, such as bot traffic, domain spoof, and pixel stuffing.

-All you need to do is to check the numbers of impressions, assess their nature and verify their validity.
+All you need to do is to check the numbers of impressions, assess their nature, and verify their validity.
 Basically, blockchain is able to provide an additional checkpoint before the financial transaction that will partially limit ad fraud losses.

 But it is important to understand that blockchain on its own can’t save you from ad fraud.
 It can help but you also need other tools.

 Privacy is probably the biggest issue in the industry right now.
 While industry players pretended that it is not an issue for quite a while - now privacy concerns and direct actions to protect it actively choke the industry via Ad Block and other tools.

 While Blockchain is an open protocol by default, it can be used for the benefit of user privacy.
 There are two ways it can pull it off.